-Take a look at the top-selling personal development books of the past month , and you’ll see not all of them are new—that there are modern classics, like Gary Chapman’s The 5 Love Languages, and all-time classics, like Dale Carnegie’s How to Win Friends and Influence People.
-But others, like Steve Case’s The Third Wave: An Entrepreneur’s Vision of the Future, are brand new and already making waves in the self-improvement world.
+Take a look at the top-selling personal development books of the past month, and you’ll see not all of them are new—that there are modern classics such as Gary Chapman’s The 5 Love Languages, and all-time classics such as Dale Carnegie’s How to Win Friends and Influence People.
+But others, such as Admiral William H. McRaven’s Make Your Bed, are brand-new and already making waves in the self-improvement world.

 By Tom Rath (2007; Gallup Press; $29.99)

 Do you do what you do best every day?
 Chances are you don’t.
 All too often, our natural talents go untapped.
 From the cradle to the cubicle, we devote more time to fixing our shortcomings than to developing our strengths.
 Although you can read this book in one sitting, you’ll use it as a reference for decades.
 The redesigned StrengthsFinder 2.0 companion website features a strengths community, a library of downloadable discussion guides and activities, a strengths screensaver and a program for creating display cards of your top five strength themes.

 6. How to Win Friends and Influence People